Columns

 For the past four years, the digital asset industry was under assault by the Biden administration and SEC Chairman Gary Gensler’s hostile posture towards America’s emergent digital economy.

 Last week, before we voted to send HR 1 (the One Big Beautiful Bill Act) to President Trump for his signature, House Democratic Leader Hakeem Jeffries gave a speech in which it was clear Leader Jeffries had overlooked what the Tax Cuts and Jobs Act (TCJA) and other proven policies in HR 1 have achieved for the American people.
+We would like to share why the bill will bring to America the sanity voters called for in November 2024.

 The way consumers watch television has been changing.
 As Americans' TV viewing shifts from cable to streaming, it's critical one of America's greatest broadcast institutions doesn't get left behind.